awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

   For more information about the instance types that can be in a dedicated instance, see [Amazon EC2 dedicated instances](https://aws.amazon.com/ec2/purchasing-options/dedicated-instances/) on the EC2 pricing page\.
 **Note**
 When you set the instance tenancy attribute to dedicated for an Amazon RDS DB instance, it doesn't guarantee that the DB instance will run on a dedicated host\.
-+ When an option group is assigned to a DB instance, it is linked to the supported platform the DB instance is on, either VPC or EC2\-Classic \(non\-VPC\)\.
-Furthermore, if a DB instance is in a VPC, the option group associated with the DB instance is linked to that VPC\.
-This linkage means that you cannot use the option group assigned to a DB instance if you attempt to restore the DB instance into a different VPC or onto a different platform\.
++ When an option group is assigned to a DB instance, it's associated with the DB instance's VPC\.
+This linkage means that you can't use the option group assigned to a DB instance if you attempt to restore the DB instance into a different VPC\.
-+ If you restore a DB instance into a different VPC or onto a different platform, you must either assign the default option group to the DB instance, assign an option group that is linked to that VPC or platform, or create a new option group and assign it to the DB instance\.
++ If you restore a DB instance into a different VPC, make sure to either assign the default option group to the DB instance, assign an option group that is linked to that VPC, or create a new option group and assign it to the DB instance\.
 With persistent or permanent options, such as Oracle TDE, you must create a new option group that includes the persistent or permanent option when restoring a DB instance into a different VPC\.

 ## Working with DB subnet groups<a name="USER_VPC.Subnets"></a>